spacewalk01/nanosam-cpp/README.md

 ## ⚙️ Usage
 1. There are two ways to load engines:

-     - Option 1: Load engines built by trtexec:
+     1. Load engines built by trtexec:

      ```cpp
      #include "nanosam/nanosam.h"